MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_04_explore_nsg.md

     1. Select **Add**
     1. Once the rule is provisioned, it will appear on the list of outbound rules.

 1. Now go back to your VM and test the rules.
-From the top of the page, select **SC900-VM**, above where it says outbound security rules.
+From the top of the page, select **SC900-VM**.

 1. Test the inbound rule by verifying that you can connect to the VM using RDP.
     1. Select **Connect** from the left navigation panel.